CSYE-6225-FALL23/iac-pulumi/README.md

 | 0.0.0.0/0 | igw  |

 > [!IMPORTANT]
-> Ensure to remove routes to internet gateway for private route tables
+> Ensure to remove route to internet gateway for private route tables

 ### EC2 and other services
 It's important to configure security groups for our application to talk to other services and secure access to it.
 We're using CloudWatch agent to send logs to CloudWatch.
 All logs are written to a file /var/log/webapp.log.
 When you configure the CloudWatch Agent to monitor log files, it essentially tails the log files for changes.
 The agent continuously scans the log files for new entries and sends those entries to CloudWatch Logs in near real-time.
 We're also using StatsD to collect metrics of the number of API requests.
 StatsD runs on port 8125 on udp protocol.